-The most common joints affected by osteoarthritis are the small joints of the hands and feet, the hips, and the knees.
+The most common joints affected by osteoarthritis are the small joints of the hands and feet, the hip joint, and the knee joint.

 Patients typically present with symptoms that are insidious, chronic, and gradually worsening.
 Clinical features include pain and stiffness in joints, worsened with activity* and relieved by rest.
+Pain tends to worsen throughout the day, whereas stiffness tends to improve.
 Prolonged OA results in deformity and a reduced range of movement.

 *Joint stiffness and pain that improves with activity is characteristically seen in inflammatory arthropathies (e.g. rheumatoid arthritis).

 The differential diagnoses for osteoarthritis will depend on which area of the body is affected.
-However, some universal conditions include inflammatory arthropathies, septic arthritis, fractures, bursitis, or malignancy (primary or metastatic).
+However, some universal conditions include inflammatory arthropathies (e.g. rheumatoid arthritis), crystal arthropathies (e.g. gout or CPPD), septic arthritis, fractures, bursitis, or malignancy (primary or metastatic).